mantidproject/mantid/docs/source/interfaces/inelastic/Inelastic Data Analysis.rst

 Bayesian (FABADA minimizer)
 ---------------------------

-There is the option to perform Bayesian data analysis on the I(Q, t) Fit ConvFit tabs on this interface by using the :ref:`FABADA` fitting minimizer, however in order to to use this you will need to use better starting parameters than the defaults provided by the interface.
+There is the option to perform Bayesian analysis on the I(Q, t) Fit and ConvFit tabs on this interface by using the :ref:`FABADA` fitting minimizer, however in order to to use this you will need to use better starting parameters than the defaults provided by the interface.